-Use this calculator below, provided by specialist contractor accountants, Intouch, to work out any additional dividend tax you will have to pay during the 2015/16 and 2016/17 tax years.
+Use this dividend tax calculator below, provided by specialist contractor accountants, Intouch, to work out any additional dividend tax you will have to pay during the 2017/18, 2018/19 and 2019/20 tax years.

 Most small companies will pay more tax as a result of the dividend tax hike which comes into force on April 6th 2016.

 Further Information / Assumptions

 - This calculator will work out the tax payable on any dividends you receive during the 2017/18 or 2018/19 or 2019/20tax years.

 - The way dividends are taxed will change significantly from April 2016 – these changes have been incorporated into this calculator.